-Wyoming’s Child Car Seat and Seatbelt Laws
+Wyoming’s Child Car Seat and Seat Belt Laws

 Wyoming’s child safety seat laws and the penalties of a violation.

-Wyoming requires all vehicle occupants to wear seatbelts.
+Wyoming requires all vehicle occupants to wear seat belts.
 However, children younger than nine years old must be secured in a restraint system such as a harness or booster seat.
 This article explains when each requirement applies and the results of a violation.

-Wyoming's Car Seat Law
+Wyoming's Car Seat Laws for Children

 Wyoming requires each child under nine years old to be properly secured in a child safety restraint system.
+(Wyo.
+Stat.
+Ann. § 31-5-1303 (2024).)

 The car seat system must be installed in the rear seat if available and a rear-facing seat cannot be installed in front of an active airbag.

-Car Seat and Booster Seat Requirments
+Car Seat and Booster Seat Requirements

 Wyoming does not specify the type of seat required for each age but does require the seat to be properly installed and used.
 A seat that is not properly installed will count as a violation.
-It's also a violation for a child to use a seat in a manner that is inconsistent with the car seat manufacturer's recommendation.
+It's also a violation for a child to use a seat in a manner that's inconsistent with the car seat manufacturer's recommendation.

 Generally, children will need to be in a forward-facing car seat, rear-facing car seat, or booster seat.
 Which seat is appropriate will depend on the child's size.